 Oriented properly, you can see that the yoke would not be pulled out of line even if your dropout is as thick as the cavity in the yoke.
 Since I am still running my washers on the outside of the drop outs (and there is the other mystery which I will get to in a second), I should have yokes oriented so that the non-logo side is out (as shown below).

 More than enough of that.
-Yoke orientation is only one of two riddles you have to solve as you install these tensioners.
-The second is where to put the washers.
-Since my frame is spaced at 120mm for a 120mm hub, I placed the washers for the chain tensioner on the outside of the dropouts (as shown above) and never thought about it again.
+Yoke orientation is only one of two riddles.
+The second is where to put the washers–inside or outside the dropouts.
+Since my frame is spaced at 120mm and my hub is spaced at 120mm, I placed the washers for the chain tensioner on the outside of the dropouts (as shown above) and never thought about it again.
 Seemed like there would be no other to do it, but I was wrong.
 Today I found a forum thread on locating the washers.
 In the thread, one voice (“onetwentyeight”) stood out as informed and confident and people generally fell in line.
 Onetwentyeight said keirin racers run the chain tensioners on the inside of the dropouts (and that their frames are perfectly spaced to make room for the washers).
 The frame spacing information was for me pretty persuasive (only a couple of millimeters difference to accommodate the washers, but I am sure keirin racers want things just so).
 It is also telling for me that, as I demonstrated above, if the washers are on the inside of the dropout, the logo side of the yoke should face out.
 Seems like MKS would want their logos to be seen from the outside of the dropouts.
 With that, I am considering it settled that the manufacturer meant for the washers to go inside the dropouts.
 Let me know if you disagree.

 Should I do what keirin racers do?
 It would be easy enough to spread my frame as I installed the wheel to clear the chain tensioner washers on the inside of my dropouts.
 Even so, why bother?
 Seems like the washers do their work just as well on the outside of the dropouts.
 Also, installing the wheel is easier with the washers on the outside (I don’t have to pull the dropouts apart as I install the wheel).
 Finally, I am only a little embarrassed to admit that I like that the painted outside faces of my dropouts are protected from damage when the axle nuts are tightened.
 Onetwentyeight conceded that running the washers outside the dropouts is fine but he considers it sketchy to tighten the axle nut on anything but the frame.
 He lost me there.
 Why I should be worried about tightening axle nuts onto the chain tensioner washers as opposed to the frame itself?